 The traditional German song O Tannenbaum is often translated as O Christmas Tree.
-This is only partly true, however.
-The English version is quite different from the German.
-The essence of the German song is far more universal.
+This translation is only partly accurate, however.
+The English version is quite different from the German: the essence of the German song is far more universal.

-One of the beauties of learning languages is discovering what words and poetry mean to the people who first spoke or wrote them.
+One of the beauties of learning languages is discovering what words and poetry mean to those who first spoke or wrote them.
 Much is often lost in translation.

-If we think of what these trees symbolize, however, we can begin to understand the universality not just of the song, but of the entire celebration of Christmas.
+However, if we think of what these trees symbolize, we can begin to understand the universality not just of the song but of the entire celebration of Christmas.

 One symbol of hope stood out, however.
 Evergreen trees look the same in winter as in summer.
 When everything around them looked dead, they were obvious signs of life.